Blanchard's transsexualism typology: Autogynephilia

-Erotic target location errors

-Blanchard conjectured that sexual interest patterns could have inwardly instead of outwardly directed forms, which he called erotic target location errors (ETLE).
-Autogynephilia would represent an inwardly directed form of gynephilia, with the attraction to women being redirected towards the self instead of others.
-These forms of erotic target location errors have also been observed with other base orientations, such as pedophilia, attraction to amputees, and attraction to plush animals.
-Anne Lawrence wrote that this phenomenon would help to explain an autogynephilia typology.

 Cisgender women

 The concept of autogynephilia has been criticized for implicitly assuming that cisgender women do not experience sexual desire mediated by their own gender identity.
 Research on autogynephilia in cisgender women shows that cisgender women commonly endorse items on adapted versions of Blanchard's autogynephilia scales, suggesting that the phenomenon might simply be a reflection of erotic self-focus.

 Moser created an Autogynephilia Scale for Women in 2009, based on items used to categorize MtF transsexuals as autogynephilic in other studies.
 A questionnaire that included the ASW was distributed to a sample of 51 professional cisgender women employed at an urban hospital; 29 completed questionnaires were returned for analysis.
 By the common definition of ever having erotic arousal to the thought or image of oneself as a woman, 93% of the respondents would be classified as autogynephilic.
 Using a more rigorous definition of "frequent" arousal to multiple items, 28% would be classified as autogynephilic.
 Lawrence criticized Moser's methodology and conclusions, asserting that Moser's adaption of Blanchard's autogynephilia surveys was not sufficiently similar.
 Moser responded that Lawrence had made multiple errors by comparing the wrong items.